Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/22-Open a Support Request.md

 In this lab, you explored Azure support plan options, created a technical support request, and practiced submitting a billing support request.
 This exercise provided an understanding of the support process in Azure, including monitoring requests and reviewing recommended solutions.

 ## Review
-In this lab, you have completed:
+In this lab, you have:

-- View available support plan options and a technical support request
+- Viewed available support plan options and a technical support request.
-- Create a billing support request
+- Created a billing support request.

-## Reference links
+## Reference Links

 - https://learn.microsoft.com/en-us/azure/azure-portal/supportability/how-to-create-azure-support-request